bgelens/PSConfAsiaPullServer101WS/README.md

 To follow along you need 2 VMs on either local Hyper-V or a cloud of your choosing.
 The VMs need to be able to communicate with each other and with the internet.

-VM 1 will be the DSC Pull Server and needs to be installed with Windows Server 2019 (technical preview if RTM is not yet available).
+VM 1 will be the DSC Pull Server and needs to be installed with Windows Server 2019.
 It will also need an installation of SQL Server 2017 (at least [Express edition](https://www.microsoft.com/en-us/sql-server/sql-server-editions-express)) which need to be configured in **mixed authentication mode** and it needs to **accept TCP connections**.

 >A script to automate the SQL installation is provided below.